Xilinx/fpga24_routing_contest/wirelength_analyzer/README.md

 these scores are computed and a description of the wirelength analyzer's algorithm see the [Scoring Criteria page](https://xilinx.github.io/fpga24_routing_contest/score.html).
 Each subsequent line in the table corresponds to one or more FPGA Interchange Format routeSegments, or combinatorial logic cells.
-The first column contains the wirelength of the routeSegments.
-The second column contains the running total wirelength and is indicated at every cell along the path.
-The Final column shows the name of the routeSegment or cell.
+The first column (`Segment Length`) contains the wirelength of the routeSegments.
+The second column (`Running Total`) contains the running total wirelength and is indicated at every cell along the path.
+The final column (`Segment Name`) shows the name of the routeSegment or cell.
 For routeSegments that are the source of a net the name of the net is also indicated in the third column.
 At verbosity level 1 The detailed routing between cells is hidden, and `...` is printed to indicate that this line corresponds to many routeSegments.
 Running the previous example with verbosity level 2 produces the following output:

 ```
 $ python3 wa.py .. /vtr_mcml_rwroute.phys -v=2